lszeremeta/MEgen/README.md

 ## What are structured data?
 Structured data are additional data placed on websites.
 They are not visible to ordinary internet users, but can be easily processed by machines.
 There are 3 formats that we can use to save structured data - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/) and [Microdata](https://www.w3.org/TR/microdata/).
 MEgen supports them all and use [MolecularEntitly](https://bioschemas.org/types/MolecularEntity/) type.

-## Where to find a CSV file with molecule data?
-There are many possibilities.
-The easiest way is to download a CSV file from one of the chemical databases, e.g. [DrugBank](https://www.drugbank.ca/releases/latest#open-data).
-You can also create the CSV file yourself.

 ## Contribution

 Would you like to improve this project?
 Great!
 We are waiting for your help and suggestions.
 If you are new in open source contributions, read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).